-As of March 15, 2016, travelers to Canada from visa-exempt countries will need to apply for and receive an Electronic Travel Authorization (eTA) in order to fly to Canada.
+Travelers to Canada from visa-exempt countries must apply for and receive an Electronic Travel Authorization (eTA) in order to fly to Canada.
 These travelers will also need an eTA to transit through Canada.
 Travelers who were required to obtain a visa to enter or transit through Canada prior to March 15, 2016, will still need to do so and do not need to obtain an eTA.

 What Is an eTA?